juspay/hyperswitch-docs/features/payment-flows-and-management/payouts/payout-link.md

 #### 3. Customizing a payout link during creation:

-You can also customize a specific payout link by including the **payout_link_config object** while creating a link during [payouts/create](https://api-reference.hyperswitch.io/api-reference/payouts/payouts--create) call as well.
-Except for domain_name field from the same object in business_profile/update, you could customize the remaining fields.
+You can also customize a specific payout link by including the **payout_link_config** object while creating a link during [payouts/create](https://api-reference.hyperswitch.io/api-reference/payouts/payouts--create) call as well.
+The UI is customizable during link creation.
+However, domain_name cannot be customized and is always read from a business profile's config.

 <pre class="language-markup"><code class="lang-markup">curl --location 'https://sandbox.hyperswitch.io/payouts/create' \
 --header 'Content-Type: application/json' \